-After graduating school, Bolkiah was pondering his longterm future.
-Chelsea were brimming with young talents at that time, and were sending a lot of them on loan.
+After graduating from school, Bolkiah was pondering his long-term future.
+Chelsea was brimming with young talents at that time and was sending a lot of them on loan.

 It was obvious that the odds of making it as a senior player in Chelsea were incredibly slim for Faiq.
 So, he looked for other options, and along came Leicester City.

 After leaving Chelsea in December 2015, Faiq attended a trial at Stoke City.
 Then, he signed a three-year deal with Leicester City, who had recently become Premier League champions.

 Bolkiah featured heavily in FA and UEFA youth tournaments for the Foxes.
 After the end of his three-year tenure, Bokiah found himself nowhere near the first team, but Leicester still handed him a one-year extension.

 But 2020 failed to be the breakthrough year for Bolkiah at Leicester.
 His performance levels dropped, and he was phased out of Leicester’s academy team starting lineups.

 It was evident that Bolkiah’s future lay elsewhere.
 So, he moved on a free transfer from Leicester in October 2020.
 He is now on the roster of Primeira Liga outfit CS Maritimo.